It is important to take control of your future and make sure that important decisions are not left to chance.

 - gives you control over who receives your assets after your passing;

 - allows you to nominate guardian/s for your children under 18 years of age (called minors)

 - is much faster, simpler, cheaper and more certain than the process followed if there is no valid will (called an intestate estate);

 - means that you can make allowance for contingencies.

 What happens if I do not have a Will?

-Finalising an intestate estate is generally much slower, more complex and expensive than when there is a will.
+Finalising an estate is generally much slower, more complex and expensive when there is no will.

 If you have no will:

 - the Executor’s role is filled by the beneficiary/s with the largest claim (called the Administrator);

 - you lose control over who inherits your assets after your passing.
 The Succession Act determines your beneficiaries using an inflexible list of who receives what share of your estate.